 NOTE 2: QoE measurements from the applications are based on outcome of the ongoing SA5 Rel-16 WID "Management of QoE measurement collection" which addresses how to collect the QoE measurements from the applications in the UE.

-3. The NWDAF provides the data analytics, i.e. the observed Service Experience (which can be a range of values) to the consumer NF by means of Nnwdaf_AnalyticsSubscription_Notify, indicating how well the used QoS Parameters satisfy the Service MoS agreed between the MNO and the end user or between the MNO and the external ASP.
+3. The NWDAF provides the data analytics, i.e. the observed Service Experience (which can be a range of values) to the consumer NF by means of Nnwdaf_AnalyticsInfo_Response or Nnwdaf_AnalyticsSubscription_Notify (which service is used depending on the service used in step 1), indicating how well the used QoS Parameters satisfy the Service MoS agreed between the MNO and the end user or between the MNO and the external ASP.

 NOTE 3: The call flow only shows a request-response model for the interaction of NWDAF and consumer NF for simplicity instead of both request-response model and subscription-notification model.